tailcallhq/tailcallhq.github.io/docs/grpc.md

   httpCache: 42
 ```

-To specify the protobuf file to read types from, use the `@link` directive with the type `Protobuf` on the schema. `id` is an important part of the definition that will be used by the `@grpc` directive later
+To specify the protobuf file to read types from, use the `links` config with the type `Protobuf` on the schema. `id` is an important part of the definition that will be used by the `@grpc` directive later

 ```yaml
 links: